-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2018 (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2019 (Unaudited)

-As management of the Bridgerland Technical College (College), we offer this narrative overview and analysis of the financial activities of the College for the fiscal year ended June 30, 2018, to the readers of the College's financial statements.
+As management of the Bridgerland Technical College (College), we offer this narrative overview and analysis of the financial activities of the College for the fiscal year ended June 30, 2019, to the readers of the College's financial statements.

-As of July 1, 2017, the College is one of eight independent technical colleges within the Utah System of Technical Colleges (USTC).
+The College is one of eight independent technical colleges within the Utah System of Technical Colleges (USTC).
 The College is a legally separate entity and is considered a component unit of the State of Utah.
 Additional information on the College's relationship to USTC can be found in Note 1 of the Notes to the Financial Statements.